A Convenient Infinite Dimensional Framework for Generative Adversarial Learning: Suprema of Subgaussian Random Processes

-\textbf{Acknowledgment.} H. A. acknowledges financial support from Bergisch Smart Mobility funded by the Ministry of Economic Affairs, Innovation, Digitalization and Energy of the State of North Rhine-Westphalia.
+The authors thank the anonymous referee and Miriam Ackermann for her help in inproving the typoscript.
+H. A. acknowledges financial support from Bergisch Smart Mobility funded by the Ministry of Economic Affairs, Innovation, Digitalization and Energy of the State of North Rhine-Westphalia.
 H. G. would like to thank Philipp Petersen for interesting discussions.
+We also thank the anonymous referee for many useful hints that helped to improve the paper.

 \DeclareDelimFormat{finalnamedelim}{\addspace\bibstring{and}\space}